 My name is Dragan Babic, and I am a designer.
 Sort of… To be honest, if I really had to explain what I do, I’d say I help people make things.
 I’ve spent the majority of my career thinking I needed to be a designer in order to participate in design and sit with the cool kids.
 I’ve since realized I'm better off shifting my focus from improving my own design skills towards enabling others to practice theirs.
 These days I do still consider myself a designer, although a different kind of one.
 My interests lay in areas such as design systems and operations, design leadership, service design, digital product design, and user experience in and outside of digital products.
-In case it’s not blatantly obvious, my focus is set on the parts of the design process which are not traditionally considered “design”.
+In case it’s not blatantly obvious by now, my focus is set on the parts of the design practice traditionally not considered to be “design”.

 I’ve always considered “making it work whatever happens” the primary responsibility of any digital product designer, or a company founder for that matter.
 This is why my focus was never limited to creative production, and I always sought out ways outside of what is traditionally considered design to increase the chance of success for the projects I’ve been a part of.